-Theories of classroom management and evaluation practices in the elementary school are explored.
+Theories of classroom management practices in the elementary and secondary school are explored.
 There is an emphasis on practical applications of those theories which are congruent with a Christian view of the child, authority, learning and responsibility.
 This course is only open to students in the B.Ed.
-(AD) programs.
+(AD) program.